All Episodes

 brandon tatum

-People be in the streets, people be screaming and spitting on each other, pro protests, burnt burning buildings and all kind of stuff if the roads were reversed.
+People be screaming and spitting on each other, protests, burning buildings and all kinds of stuff if the roads were reversed.

 Then allegedly he mentioned, I got that white girl.

-And then none of the black people did anything to help her initially.
+And then none of the black people did anything to help her.

-The fact that white people are succeeding is an affront to black people when you grow up generically.
+The fact that white people are succeeding is an affront to black people.

 I mean, generally speaking, this is how black people feel.